NeuraXenetica/synaptans-workforcesim/README.txt

-███████████████████████████████████████████████
-SYNAPTANS WORKFORCESIM™: README.TXT
-███████████████████████████████████████████████

 ░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░
-OVERVIEW OF THE SOFTWARE ░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░

-THANK YOU for your interest in Synaptans WorkforceSim™, version 0.1.081!
+Overview of the Software ░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░

+Synaptans WorkforceSim™ is an open-source platform for simulating the dynamics of a factory workforce and assessing various AI-based approaches to predictive analytics in the workplace.
+The program exists as a Python package that uses Tkinter to launch a GUI in which users can configure the simulation’s parameters, run the simulation, and view an array of charts and graphs that visualize the results.
+The software is made available for use under GNU General Public License Version 3 (please see https://www.gnu.org/licenses/gpl-3.0.html).

-This software has been developed for educational and research-related purposes by NeuraXenetica LLC and is distributed free of charge.
-It creates a virtual population of simulated factory employees with diverse personal characteristics and abilities and then simulates their daily workplace behaviors and job performance through a specified number of days.
+The program creates a virtual population of simulated factory employees with diverse personal characteristics and abilities and then simulates their daily workplace behaviors and job performance through a specified number of days.
 Users are able to adjust the values of arguments including the number of persons employed in the factory; the number of days of activity to simulate; the minimum and maximum age of workers; and the mean value and standard deviation for employees’ characteristics such as their attendance rate, industriousness, eagerness and ability to learn, ability to teach others, degree of conscientiousness, ability to inspire and lead others, positivity of attitude, and degree of supportiveness displayed toward their fellow workers.
 Once such arguments have been specified, the software generates a quasi-randomized virtual workforce possessing such characteristics; simulates the activity of the virtual workforce during the desired period; and then presents the results through a series of visualizations.

 By building such a model of a simulated factory workforce, it becomes possible to manipulate variables, test hypotheses, and explore causal relationships in a way that isn’t feasible or desirable with real human beings in a real-world factory setting.
 For example, the software can facilitate investigation of the kinds of organizational elements, psychological factors, and interpersonal dynamics that have an influence on the motivation, satisfaction, and job performance of employees in a factory setting.
 A user can also examine the manner in which changes to a virtual workforce’s size and to the psychological characteristics of individual employees impact the structure and performance of larger organizational units such as production teams and entire shifts.
 The software also makes it possible, for example, to investigate the extent to which variations in the performance of different managers’ teams or shifts may result from random differences in their subordinates’ personal characteristics, rather than from differences in the managers’ own managerial abilities.

+The simulation is intended to operate at four levels:

+▶ LEVEL 1: “WORKERS’ BEHAVIORS.”
+Here the software simulates the concrete actions performed by frontline factory workers each day (e.g., by determining the actual degree of efficiency with with each worker operates a production machine on a given day and determining exactly when workers cause workplace accidents – or devise and implement business-process improvements – of a given type).

+▶ LEVEL 2: “MANAGERS’ RECORDS.”
+Here the software simulates the behavior of such workers’ immediate managers in noticing (or overlooking) and accurately (or inaccurately) recording workers’ actions in an HRM system, ERP system, or other enterprise system that seeks to document workers’ performance.

+▶ LEVEL 3: “AI-BASED ANALYSIS.”
+Here the software employs various forms of machine learning and AI to attempt to identify trends and causal connections, classify workers, and predict workers’ future behaviors on the basis of the information recorded by managers in the organization’s enterprise system at Level 2.
+Just as in a real workplace, AI doesn’t have direct access to the sum of workers’ actual behaviors; it can only access, analyze, and draw conclusions on the basis of the data that have actually been recorded in an organization’s information systems – and depending on the degree of competence, honesty, and dedication displayed by managers, such data may or may not accurately reflect the reality of workers’ actual behaviors.

+▶ LEVEL 4: “ASSESSEMENT OF THE AI-BASED ANALYSIS.”
+In a real-world organization, it’s incredibly difficult to gauge the accuracy of AI-generated analysis of workers’ behaviors, as data scientists and senior executives have no access to what’s actually happening at Level 1; they only have access to the relatively tiny quantity of worker behaviors that are captured (often fragmentarily and inaccurately) by information systems at Level 2.
+The great advantage of a workforce simulation like this one is that we actually know the reality of each worker’s personality, capacities, and daily behaviors – because we have directly specified all of a workers’ characteristics (including attitudes, strengths, and weaknesses that are normally invisible in a workplace setting) and algorithmically determined exactly what actions he or she performs each day.
+This makes it possible to compare AI-based analysis not only against the observations that managers recorded at Level 2 but against the actual behaviors performed by workers at Level 1.
+In this way, it becomes possible to evaluate which AI-based approaches can most accurately model workplace behaviors and what degree of confidence can be placed in various forms of predictive analytics.

+In the current version of the program, the code for Level 1 has been partially implemented and a development roadmap has been prepared for Levels 2-4.

 ░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░
 STRUCTURE AND DYNAMICS